-The Bön teachings were by now well established in Zhang-Zhung.
-Zhang-Zhung was an independent state with its own language, literature, and culture.
-It was divided into three sections referred to as the “Three Doors”: inner (phugpa), outer(gopa), and middle (barpa).
-The inner door is Olmo Lung Ring, the middle door is Tazik, and the outer door is Zhang Zhung itself.
+The teachings of Bön Sect were firmly established in Zhang-Zhung, an autonomous state with its own language, literature, and culture before the 7th century.
+The state was divided into three sections known as the “Three Doors”: inner (Phugpa), outer(Gopa), and middle (Barpa).
+The Olmo Lung Ring is the inner door, Tazik is the middle door, and Zhang Zhung itself is the outer door.

 Tonpa Shenrab taught the Bön doctrine, which was recorded in three accounts and spread by his disciples to neighbouring countries such as Zhang-Zhung, India, Kashmir, China, and eventually Tibet.
 The transmission of the teachings was facilitated by Siddhas and scholars who translated texts from the Zhang-Zhung language into Tibetan.
 Although the current Bonpo canon is written in Tibetan, many of the older works retain titles and even entire passages in the Zhang-Zhung language.
 As a result, the teachings of Bön thrived throughout the ancient empire of Zhang-Zhung and gradually spread to Central Tibet before 600 A.D.